 After 150 years of industrial use, Kings Cross has undergone a huge redevelopment which has brought arts, culture, sporting facilities and big brand names to the area.
 There’s also now a plethora of places to eat and drink; making it a destination of choice for the foodie fanatic and cocktail connoisseur.
-So for this week’s Word of Mouth Wednesday we’re going to talk Kings Cross eating and drinking.
+So for this week’s Word of Mouth feature we’re going to talk Kings Cross eating and drinking.
 I’ve personally ticked a good few off the list so I can definitely recommend heading to Kings Cross if you want somewhere to go out – with the bonus of being stumbling distance to the station.

 Right, let’s begin…